-My teaching covers topics relating to political communication, communication theory and reception theory which are currently core to the MA International Political Communication and MA Political Psychology programmes.
-Through the deliver of these units I prioritise maximising student engagement, my work in this area was recognised with the award of a Fellowship of the Higher Education Academy.
+Prof. Lilleker's teaching covers topics relating to political communication, communication theory and reception theory which are core to the MA International Political Communication and MA Political Psychology programmes.
+These broad themes are currently captured through the delivery of units covering psychology and campaigning.
+His work in this area was recognised with the award of Fellowship of the Higher Education Academy.

 Research